systemd/mkosi/mkosi.md

   Packages are appended to the list.
 Packages prefixed with "!" are removed from the list. "!*" removes all packages from the list.

+`--skip-final-phase=`

+: Causes the (second) final image build stage to be skipped.
+This is useful in combination with a build script, for when you care about the artifacts that were created locally in `$BUILDDIR`, but ultimately plan to discard the final image.

 `--postinst-script=`

 : Takes a path to an executable that is invoked inside the final image